sunjay/turtle/examples/README.md

 **Source Code**: [dashed_circle.rs](dashed_circle.rs)

-This one is just a variant of the previous showcasing the ability to raise or lower the drawing pen using the `pen_up` and `pen_down` turtle methods.
+This image is drawn using the `pen_up` and `pen_down` methods to periodically lift the pen as the turtle moves around the circle.
+The code uses integer division as well as the remainder operator to figure out when to lift and lower the pen.

 ### Radioactive Triangles